 WILD CAUGHT …NEVER FARMED!

-Our Brunswick Foods business focuses on providing you with quality Wild Caught sardines from the pristine waters of Canada and off the Atlantic Coast of Poland.
+Our Brunswick Foods business focuses on providing you with quality Wild Caught sardines from the pristine waters of Canada and Polish coast of the Baltic Sea or from Swedish coast of the North Atlantic area.

 Most of the seasonal fishing happens between June and October each year.
 We recognise the importance of resource sustainability for future generations so we ensure our suppliers actively support global policies and management initiatives that ensure the long-term sustainability of supply.